 I thought the film was very well done, it was darker and grittier than I had thought it would be.
 There was some violence which I didn’t enjoy but closed my eyes during those bits.
-There are usually many strong female characters in Chinese films but this was done particularly well where Mulan was trying to deal with the emotional impact of the horrors of war and the loss of her love interest (allegedly).
+There are usually many strong female characters in Chinese films but this was done particularly well when Mulan was trying to deal with the emotional impact of the horrors of war and the loss of her love interest (allegedly).

-The cinematography was quite well done, especially portraying the vast number of soldiers and the wide-open spaces.
+The cinematography was quite well done, especially in portraying the vast number of soldiers and the wide-open spaces.

 I wasn’t too keen on the ending of this movie.
 I haven’t seen any other Mulan films and maybe this is what happens but had preferred something else.

 So, I would rate this film a 4/5.
-I can’t compare it against the Disney version but at least this one not being made by Hollywood it would portray Chinese culture in a much fairer way.
+I can’t compare it against the Disney version but at least this one not being made by Hollywood would portray Chinese culture in a much fairer way.